 You were raised in Park Slope, Brooklyn.
 Do you have any memories of Prospect Park that you would share with us?

-You will be playing for Giant Step at Le Bain.
-As a producer and a DJ, if you had to make one giant step ahead, what would it be, where would you go?
+You're returning to Le Bain with Giant Step.
+As a producer and a DJ, if you had to make one giant step ahead, what would it be and where would you go?

 To have enough resources to open music schools and learning centers around the world that people can freely attend.
 One of my dreams is that one day, there will be as many of them as there are religious churches.